EDUCBA

 2. TENEX/TOPS C shell (tcsh)

-The original Unix shell was written within the mid-1970s by Sir Leslie Stephen R. Bourne, whereas he was at the AT&T Bell Labs in New Jersey.
+The original Unix shell was written within the mid-1970s by Sir Leslie Stephen R. Bourne, who was at the AT&T Bell Labs in New Jersey.
 Bourne shell was the primary shell to seem on Unix.
 Therefore, it’s said as “the shell”.
-The Bourne shell is sometimes to be put in as /bin/sh on most Unix operating system versions.
+On most Unix operating system versions, the Bourne shell can sometimes serve as /bin/sh.
 For this reason, it is the alternative shell for writing scripts.

 Uses

-• You can automate the software setup that you have written on a new system by writing a script.
+• You can automate the software setup you wrote on a new system by writing a script.

 • You can do many more things whenever you log in to your system by writing a script and calling it from .shrc/.bashrc/.zshrc (it depends on the source path).